 - Hearing, Sale, and Disposition.
 The hearing is held to determine whether the vehicle should be forfeited.
 If it is forfeited and the vehicle is sold at auction, the local government keeps 15% of the proceeds and sends the remaining 85% to the state treasury.

-Attorney Kurtz is a knowledgeable Knoxville criminal defense lawyer with the skill and experience to protect your rights, challenge your vehicle forfeiture, and fight for the best possible results in your DUI matter.
+Attorney Kurtz is a knowledgeable Knoxville vehicle seizure and forfeiture defense lawyer with the skill and experience to protect your rights, challenge your vehicle forfeiture, and fight for the best possible results in your DUI matter.

-Contact Us for high quality representation in DUI defense in cases involving the possible forfeiture of your vehicle.
+Contact us for high quality representation in DUI cases involving the possible forfeiture of your vehicle.